An independent guide to Val Thorens

 For a full explanation of the different levels in skiing and snowboarding, see our ski school levels document.

 The ESF in Val Thorens offers group lessons for adults and teenagers (from 13 years).
 When there are enough teenagers, groups are made specifically for them, as it's more fun for them to ski or board with people of their own age, and they tend to make quick progress.
-See our ESF Val Thorens page for the timetable.
+See the ESF Val Thorens page for the timetable.
 The levels are beginner, Class 1, Class 2 , Class 3, and Class 4 (competition or off piste).

 This is a brief description of the levels: